“Being a Buddy Coach gave me so much more than I ever gave to the Angels.”

 - Attendance is critical.
 There are at least 13 weekly Saturday program days, and we require Buddy Coaches to commit to showing up for a minimum of 10 of those days.

-- We provide at least three training sessions throughout the season, and request that you attend all three of them to enhance your success as a Buddy Coach.
+- We provide training sessions throughout the season, and request that you attend them to enhance your success as a Buddy Coach.

 - You will be required to learn new things and step outside of your comfort zone.

 - You will be challenged as a Buddy Coach and you will be given feedback and strategies to help you and the Angels be successful.